geofis/forest-loss-fire-reproducible/README.md

 `xhost -`

+6. Download the `forest-loss-fire-reproducible-data-repo.zip` dataset from [ZENODO](https://doi.org/10.5281/zenodo.5682103) if you have not already done so.

-6. Run the code chunks in the reproducible scripts, or alternately knit the notebooks.
+7. Run the code chunks in the reproducible scripts, or alternately knit the notebooks.

 ## Appendix